 Step 2: Roll seeds up in the damp paper towel.
 It will look like a paper towel cigar, but just don’t go lighting it up.
 Use your sharpie to write on the outside of the towel what type of seeds are in there.
 The writing will get a little “loose” as you keep the towel wet over the next few days, but you should still be able to tell what you’ve written.

 Step 3: Place the rolled paper towels on a plate or low-sided dish and let marinate for a few days, keeping the towel damp.
 I do this by putting a little water in the bottom of the plate and letting the towel soak it up; you could also spray it with a water bottle.

-And that’s all there is to it!
-Simply taking a few seeds and testing them can save you having to buy all new seeds this year, especially if you square-foot garden.
-Since you only use a certain number of seeds with SFG, I find that I’m able to use one package of seeds for two years.
-But even if you don’t use the square-foot gardening method, chances are you didn’t use that entire package of 25 tomato seeds, so testing what you had left over is a great way to save money.
+Even if you don’t use the square-foot gardening method, chances are you didn’t use that entire package of 25 tomato seeds, so testing what you have left over is a great way to save money.
 And when it comes time to get those seeds growing, try using Egg Carton Seed Starters instead of a kit from your hardware store.

 This is also an excellent activity to do with kids to show them how plants grow, even if you have absolutely no intention of growing a garden.

 Do you want to start a garden, but aren’t sure where to begin?
 I’ve got you covered!
 From planning out your space, to choosing the best spot in your yard, to getting a list of all the supplies you need before you go to the store (so you don’t waste money), my Kitchen Garden Planner (fully printed and spiral bound!) helps you figure it all out.